 Pregnancy Support Services (PS)

-Purpose Individuals who participate in Pregnancy Support Services learn about parenthood, make informed decisions about their pregnancies, stay healthy, and pursue their educational and vocational goals.
+Purpose Pregnancy Support Services help pregnant individuals learn about parenthood, make informed decisions about their pregnancies, improve their health and well-being, and promote positive life course development.

 Definition

-Pregnancy Support Services provide education, resources, support, and/or counseling to individuals who are pregnant and in need of assistance, consistent with the organization’s mission.
+Pregnancy Support Services provide education, resources, support, and/or counseling to individuals who are pregnant and in need of assistance, consistent with the organization’s mission and any applicable legal requirements.

 Note: Organizations providing only Pregnancy Options Counseling or Birth Options Counseling will complete: PS 1, PS 2, PS 3, PS 4, and PS 5.
 Note: Please see PS Reference List for the research that informed the development of these standards.
 Note: For information about changes made in the 2020 Edition, please see the PS Crosswalk.